apache/nuttx/boards/arm/stm32/stm32ldiscovery/README.txt

   The basic port is complete.
 A NuttShell (NSH) configuration exists for the STM32L-Discovery board.
 A driver has been developed for the segment LCD on board the STM32L-Discovery.
-In the NSH configuration discription below, there is information about how the basic NSH extension can be extended to use apps/examples/slcd to exercise the segment LCD.
+In the NSH configuration description below, there is information about how the basic NSH extension can be extended to use apps/examples/slcd to exercise the segment LCD.